 As at 31 December 2023, the bank invested over €38 billion of its clients' assets via the investment funds managed by fund manager Cadelam.
 All these funds consistently apply the responsible investment policy.
-At Delen Private Bank, Delen Private Bank Luxembourg and Delen Suisse, clients' assets are invested in these funds. ▼ See box investments.
+At Delen Private Bank, Delen Private Bank Luxembourg and Delen Suisse, clients' assets are invested in these funds.
+See box

+Europe introduced the Sustainable Finance Disclosure Regulation (SFDR) to provide transparency in the broad range of responsible investments.
 Based on this legislation, all Delen in-house funds are given an Article 8 classification. which means they promote sustainability characteristics without their contribution to sustainability being an explicit objective of the funds.